sahaia1/machine_learning_tom_mitchell_sols/README.md

 # Machine Learning - Tom Mitchell's solutions

-Some notes and solutions to Tom Mitchell's Machine Leanring book.
+Some notes and solutions to Tom Mitchell's Machine Learning book.